sarsamurmu/reboost/docs/configurations.md

 export default module.exports;
 export const __cjsModule = true;
 ```
-In this way module imports in ES modules are no longer constant, they reflect their values everywhere.
+In this way module imports in ES modules are no longer constant, they reflect their live values everywhere.
 This mode is default and recommended.

+**Tips**
+- If you are using CommonJS as your default module style, use mode `1`.
+- If you are using ES modules with CommonJS modules
+  - Use mode `1` if you don't care about live binding.
+  - Use mode `2` if you want to use CommonJS and also want live binding.
+- If you know that every module you are using in your project are ES modules
+  (including your dependencies), use mode `0`.
+It will increase the performance.

+##### `commonJSInterop.include`
+Type: `Matcher`

+Files to transform to support the interoperability.
+This option only makes sense in mode `2`,
+it have no effects on mode `1`.
+When set to mode `2`, this option defaults to `/node_modules|\.cjs/`,
+meaning that every file in `node_modules` directory and files which has `.cjs` extension
+will be transformed to support interoperability.

+##### `commonJSInterop.exclude`
+Type: `Matcher`

+Same as `commonJSInterop.include`, but for excluding files.
+In mode `2` it defaults to
+`() => false`, meaning that no file will be excluded which are included.

 #### `contentServer`
 Type: `object`